- Volatility vs. Gains

-Is It Too Late to Buy Bitcoin in 2018?
-Things to Consider
+- Is It Too Late to Buy Bitcoin in 2018: Definitive No

 Over the last nine years, Bitcoin has undergone significant price swings.
 In less than a year, Bitcoin managed to reach an all-time high of $19,500 before correcting back to its current price range between $6,000 and $7,000.
 This significant drop may have you wondering, is it too late to buy Bitcoin?
 The answer is no. Let’s consider some of the main reasons why buying Bitcoin in 2018 is a smart decision.